IanCal/semq/README.markdown

 USE

-There is a pre-built ruby gem for using this server at https://rubygems.org/gems/semq-client
+There is a pre-built ruby gem for using this server at https://rubygems.org/gems/semq-client (code at https://github.com/IanCal/ruby-semq)

 Use as follows in two terminals:

 Terminal 1:

     irb -r rubygems
     >> require 'semq_client'
     >> queue = SemqClient.new("http://localhost:8080", "queuename")
     >> queue.pop

 Termanal 2:

     irb -r rubygems
     >> require 'semq_client'
     >> queue = SemqClient.new("http://localhost:8080", "queuename")